• Skip to primary navigation

 This particular salsa ("salsa fresca") is in the style of pico de gallo, meaning that it has a mixture of freshly chopped, chunky vegetables rather than a more liquefied, smoother salsa.
 I personally LOVE pico de gallo for it's fresh, chunky texture, but if you like yours smoother, simply process the veggies a little longer!

 This simple dip recipe is absolutely delicious with chips and other recipes like these easy chicken burritos and citrus chicken burrito bowls.
-Or, you can try my other two favorite salsas: mango salsa and pineapple salsa, or my other go-to dips: hummus and guacamole.
+You can also try this delicious mango salsa or my other go-to dips: hummus and guacamole.

 Jump to: